manchestercoffeearchive/manchestercoffeearchive.github.io/freezing-coffee.md

 - Coffee frozen on **Day 25** past roast will take **450 days** (5 x 90) to reach the same point in the aging process as the same coffee left at an ambient temperature of 25ºc for 30 days

-This is an oversimplification, but it gives an idea of how long coffee can be preserved with even a normal domestic freezer.
+This is an oversimplification, but it gives an indication for how long coffee can be preserved with even a normal domestic freezer.
 Freezing has potentially massive benefits for those wishing to preserve coffee at its peak flavour.

 It should be noted, these estimates are only taking storage temperature into account and other variables may have a negative effect on flavour during the storage time.
 One important consideration is the storage method in the freezer: at some point, coffee stored in a non-airtight bag will most likely not taste as good as coffee stored in a vacuum sealed bag, although the point at which the storage method becomes an issue is not something I have been able to figure out yet.